JNSlevin/ITTsGhostwriter/README.md

 Will post a message in your system chat when:
 * A note is changed
 * A new application arrives
-   - will include the number of applications + how many are empty + how many are above in the threshhold you set in the settings
+   - will include the number of applications + how many are empty + how many are above in the threshold you set in the settings for CP and achievement points

 #### Context Menus